 - Active Directory with AD LDS replicas

-- Federate your identity provider with Cloud Identity: By federating with Cloud Identity, you enable Google to become an additional IdP that your corporate users can use and that applications deployed on GCP can rely on.
+- Federate your identity provider with Cloud Identity: By federating with Cloud Identity, you enable Google to become an additional IdP that your corporate users can use and that applications deployed on Google Cloud can rely on.
 Instead of maintaining Google identities for each of your users, you can depend on the federation relationship to maintain identities automatically.
 This relationship also helps ensure that your IdP remains the source of truth.